On this page you will find the information you need to be prepared before classes start.

 When travelling by car, parents are to use the School’s Kiss and Ride zone provided in Llandilo Avenue on the northern side of the road to assist with the safe and efficient drop off and pick up of students.
 Learn more about the Prep School’s traffic management and drop off / pick up options on the School’s website.

-Due to COVID restrictions, fittings are by appointment only.
-Make your appointment using the online appointment system (instructions on the School’s Uniform shop page).
+- Schedule an appointment by Monday 14 November 2022 using the online appointment system (instructions on the School’s Uniform shop page).

 Explore the Preparatory School Co-Curricular webpages, watch some of the videos, and read more about the following in the Orientation PDF booklet: